rdkcentral/rdkservices/docs/api/FrameRatePlugin.md

 <a name="setFrmMode"></a>
 ## *setFrmMode*

-(Version 2) Sets the auto framerate mode.
+Sets the auto framerate mode.

 ### Events